bxparks/rpn83p/docs/USER_GUIDE.md

 [Free42](https://thomasokken.com/free42/) app (Android, iOS, Windows, MacOS, Linux) which faithfully reproduces every feature of the HP-42S.
 This is essential because I don't own an actual HP-42S anymore to verify obscure edge cases which may not be documented.
+Another advantage of the HP-42S is that a hardware clone is currently in production by SwissMicros as the [DM42](https://www.swissmicros.com/product/dm42).
+This increases the number of users who may be familiar with the user interface and behavior of the HP-42S.

 The RPN83P app cannot be a clone of the HP-42S for several reasons: